krwq/cli/Documentation/installation-scenarios.md

-# General principles that apply to the installs
+*This doc is representing ideal state and not the current state of things* *Some things are not implemented yet*

-- This doc is represnting ideal state and not the current state
+# General principles that apply to the acquisition experience
 - Only HTTPS links are allowed in any online property
 - All installers are signed properly
 - All user facing materials point to the getting started page
-- The user needs extra effort to install the "bleeding edge" bits (nightly build)
+- The user needs extra effort to install the nightly build

 # Landing Pages
 [Getting Started Page](https://aka.ms/dotnetcoregs) - for customers